 Like the beloved characters in Charlotte’s Web and Babe, real pigs are intelligent and sensitive, each with his or her own unique personality.
 But pigs raised for food in real life are treated far more cruelly than their fictional counterparts in these tales.

-Torn From Their Mothers and Mutilated
+Babies Torn From Their Mothers and Mutilated

-Because of illness, a lack of room to exercise, and genetic manipulation that causes them to grow too large too quickly, pigs often develop arthritis and other joint problems.
-Many pigs on factory farms are forced to live on slatted floors above giant manure pits.
-Smaller pigs often sustain severe leg injuries when their legs get caught between the slats.
+Because of illness, a lack of room to exercise, and genetic manipulation that causes them to grow too large too quickly, farmed pigs often develop arthritis and other joint problems.
+Many are forced to live on slatted floors above giant manure pits, and they often sustain severe injuries when their legs get caught between the slats.

 In order to save money, many farmers simply kill sick animals instead of giving them medicine or veterinary care.
 A PETA investigation found that a manager at an Oklahoma farm killed pigs by beating them with metal gate rods, and others were left to die without food or water.
 On most farms, unwanted “runts” are killed by “thumping,” or slamming their heads against the floor.

 You can help put an end to this cruelty.
 Read PETA’s free vegan starter kit online or order a free hard copy, and start switching to delicious pork-free foods, such as veggie dogs, meat-free riblets, and tempeh bacon.
 We’ll send you all the tips and recipes that you’ll need to help you make the transition to animal-friendly fare.